angelolab/ark-analysis/README.md

                               ...
 ```

-After updating, you can bring changes from the old, renamed notebooks into the new notebooks at your discretion
+After updating, you can bring changes from the old notebooks into the new notebooks at your discretion